nais/azurerator/docs/lifecycle.md

 Additionally, any users that should be able to log in to the application using the OpenID Connect flows must be explicitly assigned to the application through one of the groups defined in `Spec.Claims.Groups[]`.
 The user _must_ be a direct member of the group; assignment does not cascade to nested groups.

-If `Spec.Claims.Groups[]` is not defined, we fall back to assigning a single group that should contain all users that should have access to the application by default.
+If `Spec.Claims.Groups[]` is not defined, we fall back to assigning a single group (configured by the `azure.features.groups-assignment.all-users-group-id` flag) that should contain all users that should have access to the application by default.
+This behaviour can also be explicitly controlled by specifying the `Spec.AllowAllUsers` field.

+### 1.9 Single-Page Applications

+Azure AD supports the [OAuth 2.0 Auth Code Flow with PKCE](https://docs.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-overview) for logins from client-side/browser single-page-applications.
+However, the support for this must be explicitly enabled to avoid issues with CORS by setting `Spec.SinglePageApplication` to `true`.

 ## 2 Existing applications